Tax return: Which insurance policies are tax-deductible and how you can benefit

 Mobile phone or electronics insurance.

-Capital life insurance policies taken out after January 1, 2005 (old contracts prior to 2005 may still be deductible under certain circumstances).
+Endowment life insurance policies taken out from 1 January 2005 onwards (older policies taken out before 2005 may still be deductible in some cases).

-It's important to carefully check which of your insurances meet the criteria for tax deductibility.
-A hearing aid insurance could possibly be considered an extraordinary expense.
-In the next section, we provide expert tips for optimal planning.
+It is important to check carefully which of your insurance policies meet the criteria for tax deductibility.
+An hearing aid insurance policy could, in certain circumstances, count as an extraordinary expense.
+In the next section, we provide expert tips on the optimal design.

-For tax-optimised use of your insurance expenses, detailed knowledge is beneficial.
-The relevant regulations can be found in the Income Tax Act (EStG), particularly § 10 EStG for special expenses.
-The Citizens’ Relief Act has fundamentally improved the deductibility of health and long-term care insurance contributions.
-Our expert tip: Carefully keep all insurance certificates and contribution invoices, even if the tax office does not always request them immediately.
-Proof may be required upon request.
+For tax-efficient use of your insurance expenses, detailed knowledge is helpful.
+The relevant provisions can be found in the Income Tax Act (EStG), in particular Section 10 EStG for special expenses.
+The Citizens' Relief Act has fundamentally improved the deductibility of health and long-term care insurance contributions.
+Our expert tip: Keep all insurance records and contribution invoices carefully, even if the tax office does not always request them immediately.
+Proof must be provided upon request.

-For occupational disability insurance (BU), the tax treatment is complex.
-Contributions to an independent BU (SBU) can be deducted as other pension expenses within the maximum limits.
-However, these maximum limits are often already exhausted by health and long-term care insurance contributions.
-A private BU pension is taxed in the event of a claim only on the earnings component.
-A fiscally more attractive option can be the combination of an occupational disability supplementary insurance (BUZ) with a basic pension (Rürup pension).
-Here, the total contributions (Rürup + BUZ) can be claimed as retirement provision expenses up to the higher maximum rates, provided that the BUZ share does not exceed forty-nine percent of the total contribution.
-More information about the direct insurance can also be found with us.
-Also, consider the international health insurance, which is often deductible.
+In the case of occupational disability insurance (BU), the tax treatment is complex.
+Contributions to a self-standing occupational disability insurance policy (SBU) are deductible as other provision expenses within the maximum limits.
+However, these maximum limits are often already used up by health and long-term care insurance contributions.
+A private occupational disability pension is taxed only on the income element in the event of a claim.
+A more tax-attractive option can be the combination of occupational disability supplementary insurance (BUZ) with a basic pension (Rürup pension).
+Here, the total contributions (Rürup + BUZ) can be claimed as retirement provision expenses up to the higher maximum rates, provided the BUZ portion does not account for more than forty-nine per cent of the total contribution.
+You can also find more information about direct insurance with us.
+Also think about travel health insurance, which is often deductible.

-Also take into account current judgments of the Federal Fiscal Court (BFH), which can, for example, concern the distribution of mixed insurance contracts.
-Professional advice can be useful here to make full use of all options. nextsure provides you with a comprehensive analysis of your insurance situation.
+Also note recent judgments by the Federal Fiscal Court (BFH), which may, for example, concern the apportionment of mixed insurance contracts.
+Professional advice can be worthwhile here in order to make full use of all options. nextsure offers you a comprehensive analysis of your insurance situation.

-To make the theory more tangible, let's consider some examples.
-Suppose an employee has annual contributions of four thousand euros to basic health and nursing care insurance.
-This means the maximum amount for other pension expenses of one thousand nine hundred euros is already significantly exceeded.
-Other policies such as private liability insurance (one hundred euros) or accident insurance (two hundred euros) no longer have a tax-reducing effect, but should still be reported.
+To make the theory more tangible, let us consider a few examples.
+Suppose an employee has annual contributions to basic health and long-term care insurance of four thousand euros.
+This already clearly exceeds the maximum amount for other deductible insurance expenses of one thousand nine hundred euros.
+Further policies such as private liability insurance (one hundred euros) or accident insurance (two hundred euros) then no longer reduce tax, but should still be declared.

-A self-employed person pays six thousand euros annually for their basic health and nursing care insurance.
+A self-employed person pays six thousand euros annually for their basic health and long-term care insurance.
 Their maximum amount is two thousand eight hundred euros.
-Here too, other pension expenses are generally no longer deductible.
-However, if they have professional liability insurance for three hundred euros, they can fully deduct this as a business expense.
-If they additionally pay five thousand euros into a Rürup pension, these are deductible as retirement provision expenses.
-The correct allocation and maximising of the respective maximum amounts are crucial.
-Accurately reporting private liability in the tax is a first step.
-The precise calculation of your tax savings depends on your individual marginal tax rate.
-With our digital portal, we help you stay on top of things.
+Here too, further other insurance expenses are generally no longer deductible.
+However, if they have professional indemnity insurance for three hundred euros, they can deduct it in full as a business expense.
+If they also pay five thousand euros into a Rürup pension, these are deductible as retirement provision expenses.
+Correct allocation and making full use of the respective maximum amounts are crucial.
+Correctly declaring a private liability insurance policy for tax purposes is a first step.
+The exact calculation of your tax savings depends on your individual marginal tax rate.
+With our digital portal, we help you keep track.

 Your path to the optimal tax return with nextsure